rachit3014/React-Calculator/README.md

 # Project Title -React Calculator
-It is a simple calculator app which is made by using react.
+It is a simple calculator app which is made by using React.

 # It has the following feature:-
                                           1.Add